ucsf-wynton/wynton-website-hpc/docs/hpc/howto/clean-up-files.md

 Before wiping your Trash folder, think twice, because after this step it is impossible to recover the deleted files.
 A good strategy is to let files sit in your trash folder for some days or weeks and keep doing your regular work.
-That gives you a chance to see if you are missing some mistakes.
+That gives you a chance to detect if you deleted too many files by mistakes.

 To permanently remove _parts_ of your Trash folder;